lacyk3/PyPl8/README.md

     PyPl8.__version__
 ```

 Installing PyPl8 via pip should check for and install any missing dependencies.
-However, you can also reference the environment.yml file provided above to see the environment used during package development.
+However, if you are having issues with a certain version of a dependent package, you can also reference the environment.yml file provided above to see the exact environment used during package development.

 ## Organization